 There are times in life when it feels like God is not present in our life.
 It may feel like He’s hiding from you.
 God is interested and present in your everyday life.

-I recently bought a coat for the upcoming cooler weather.
-The temperature in upstate New York has already taken a nose dive, and I awoke to a chilly morning.
+I bought a coat cooler weather to come.
+The temperature in upstate New York had already taken a nose dive a that time, and I awoke to a chilly morning.
 Excitedly, I put on my new coat only to discover the anti-theft device had not been removed.

 Taking the jacket back to the store would normally be no problem except I couldn’t locate the receipt.
 Thankfully, modern technology tracks all our purchases and with a little extra investigation, the sales clerk verified the purchase and removed the anti-theft tag.

 A few days later, I had another opportunity to wear my jacket.
 I placed my hands in the pocket, and guess what my hand felt – the receipt!
 The receipt had been there the whole time; I assumed I didn’t have it because I didn’t see it.

 When we don’t see or feel God, it can easily feel as though God is missing from our lives.

 Marriages can start with grand gestures such as proposals that take your breath away.
 Those who have been married for a while will tell you it’s the everyday gestures, often very small, that mean the most.
 It’s your spouse remembering to purchase your favorite snack at the grocery store or bringing you a glass of water because he/she knows you are thirsty.
 These simple gestures reinforce to you that your spouse is aware of your desires.